superboySB/Awesome-Mobile-Crowdsensing/README.md

 - [X] Add mobile users as PoIs
 - [ ] Add RLlib wrapper to support more popular RL baselines
 - [ ] Try to improve the PPO in warp-drive (currently so naive.)
-- [ ] Add Charging Stations with alive-and-dead settings (currently the electroncity is unlimited)
+- [ ] Add Charging Stations with alive-and-dead settings (currently the electricity is unlimited)
 - [ ] Add macro stragies of mobile users as fixed PoIs
-- [ ] Add our proposed key metrics for [emergency response](https://github.com/BIT-MCS/DRL-UCS-AoI-Threshold), inspired by Age of Information (AoI)
+- [X] Add our proposed key metrics for [emergency response](https://github.com/BIT-MCS/DRL-UCS-AoI-Threshold), inspired by Age of Information (AoI)
 - [ ] Add apis for using available actions
 - [ ] Add more realistic uav PnC mechanism, e.g., PD controller and A* planner (RL cannot do everything with one DNN.
 Traditonal methods are very necessary to achieve low-level control with collision avoidance)
 - [ ] Add more realistic environment dynamics, e.g., [4G MIMO](https://github.com/BIT-MCS/DRL-freshMCS), [5G NOMA](https://github.com/BIT-MCS/hi-MADRL)